 What is reviewed?
 Where Children's Legal Services drafts court orders, there is an expectation that the draft orders are submitted to the court within 15 calendar days of the court event or 20 days for TPR orders.
-The number is the timely percent of all orders from events occurring in the period where a "draft order due" notation is made in the legal module.
+The number is the timely percent of all orders from events occurring in the period where a "draft order due" notation is made in the legal module for orders related to shelter, adjudication, case plan, termination of parental rights, and case closure.
+While Children's Legal Services also draft orders related to judicial reviews, permanency hearings, status hearings, and motions, those orders are not tracked in this report because the volume of those orders would skew the results.